trushashah14/30-Days-of-AI-in-Devops-SRE-Challenge-/Day 3 - LLM-Generated Incident Summary/Step-by-Step-Solution.md

 ### How?
 - Downloaded the Ollama desktop application from ollama.ai
-- Used the Llama 2 model for its balance of quality and performance
+- Selected Llama 2 initially for development
 - Leveraged Ollama's API for programmatic interaction

 ## 3. Designing the Data Structure 📊